Freda Brown

 Freda Yetta Brown (née Lewis; 9 June 1919 – 26 May 2009) was an Australian political activist and feminist who was a member of the Communist Party of Australia and later the Socialist Party.
 She is the only Australian woman to have been awarded a Lenin Peace Prize.

-Biography
+Early life

+Brown was born on 9 June 1919 at her parents' home in Erskineville, New South Wales.
+She was the first of three children born to Florence Mary (née Munroe) and Benjamin Montague Centennial Lewis.
+Her mother had been a milliner prior to her marriage, while her father, of English-Jewish and Polish-Jewish descent, worked as a signwriter.